Once You've Tasted Love

-"Once You've Tasted Love" is a dance song by boy band Take That.
+"Once You've Tasted Love" is a song by British boy band Take That.
 Written by Gary Barlow and produced by Duncan Bridgeman, "Once You've Tasted Love" was released on 27 January 1992 as the third single from the band's debut album, Take That & Party (1992).
-It was not a success, charting at number 47 on the UK Singles Chart.
+It peaked at number 47 on the UK Singles Chart.

 Critical reception

 Music Week wrote, "Irrespressibly bouncy with a sheen borrowed from PWL, it's actually a fairly decent song, but it tries a little too hard to steer a middle course between being a pop record and being a dance record, so could fail to realise its full potential.
 A tighter mix, geared in either direction, could do the trick."
 Simon Williams from NME said, "The synth-mungous likes of 'Once You've Tasted Love' and 'Promises' are amiably crass hi-NRG rompalongs, sort of Kajagoogoo gone Italian House."

 Music video

 The music video for the song was shot on a low budget in a warehouse.
 The band is shown performing the song against a white backdrop.